By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Sumburgh airport accident claims.

 Further from this, it is therefore important for a manual baggage handler to be trained on how to lift heavier items correctly.
 But the activity must also be supervised in the event that an accident does occur, as outlined by the HSE.
 Failure to supervise an employee during this activity could be seen as a lack of effective management, plus failings in health and safety and thus an act of negligence.

 There are particular circumstances in which an airport employee accident involving manual handling could occur, such as while:

 - Manoeuvring items above knee level or shoulder height

 - Lacking supervision from operating bodies

 These are just some of the instances in which you could be at risk of danger when carrying out a manual handling role.
-Click here for further information.
+Click here to read the HSE’s guidance for further information.

 When you begin your personal injury claim, you may be curious as to how much you may receive if successful.
 This is only natural.
 As such, while some online personal injury claims calculators could provide you with a generalised estimation of your potential settlement amount, it may be more beneficial to discuss your circumstances with a solicitor.
 This will provide you with a more accurate total specific to your unique case.

 As such, below are some guidelines of compensation amounts awarded for various injuries.
 These are based on Judicial College (JC) Guidelines used by English lawyers, which means that they may be subject to change for an accident claim under Scottish law at Sumburgh airport.

 |Head Injury||Moderate Brain Damage (i)||£140,870 to £205,580||Moderate to severe issues with intellectually capacity, a significant possible personality change, speech and sensors are both effected with a chance of suffering epilepsy.|